glebtsereteli/GMRoomLoader/docs/pages/api/roomLoader/overview.md

 * Initialize data: `RoomLoader.DataInit(rmDungeon);`.
 * Load a room: `RoomLoader.Load(rmDungeon, x, y);`.

 Note the lack of parentheses after `RoomLoader`.
-Unlike the classic `function_name()` calls you’re used to in GML, this accesses static methods within the `RoomLoader` interface.
+Unlike the classic `function_name()` calls you're used to in GML, this accesses static methods within the `RoomLoader` interface.

 This design offers a single, clean entry point for the entire library, with all internal data and public methods contained within a single "namespace".